 Eugene’s mother Laura told him exciting stories about her similar travels with his father, Luther Standing Bear.
 Laura and Luther had met at the Carlisle school, and like a lot of other Carlisle graduates from the Lakota tribe, they were eventually drawn to the adventure, travel, and good pay in the wildly popular Buffalo Bill’s Wild West show.
 Luther joined up in 1902 as a horseback rider, dancer, interpreter, and chaperone for the 75 Indian members of the crew (more about this in a later article).
 The job lasted until one foggy April morning in 1904, when he and two fellow cast members were on their way to England to meet up with the show, and their train was rear-ended by another train in Melrose Park, Illinois.
 They were in the last coach car, which was demolished.
 Luther was broken up badly and nearly died.
 When he returned home to the reservation in 1905 to convalesce, he was chosen as a tribal chief and honored with a big celebration.
 Laura and Luther were together by this time, and they gave away all of their possessions during the ceremony.

 The year 1905 was also probably the year Eugene was conceived.
 Though historical accounts on the Internet often list his birth as “c.
-1900,” Eugene told me he was born in 1906, and I suspect he was right.
+1900,” Eugene told me he was born March 7, 1906, and I suspect he was right.
 Luther says in his books that the train wreck happened in 1903, while newspaper accounts say it happened in 1904.
 Maybe times and dates aren’t really so important in the big picture.
-Time is illusory, as I’m sure the Great Mystery and the spirits would agree. 🙂 In any case it was a difficult time for Luther, who soon decided he could do more for his people by leaving the reservation and finding a place in society from which to enlighten the public about the real Native American people and their noble traditions.
-I suspect it was also a difficult time for Laura, who apparently decided to stay anchored to the reservation, close to her people, but also to resume traveling in the wild west shows for a while, spreading Native American awareness in that way.
+Time is illusory, as I’m sure the Great Mystery and the spirits would agree. 🙂 In any case it was a difficult time for Luther, who soon decided he could do more for his people by finding a place in white society from which to enlighten the public about the real Native American people and their noble traditions.

 By 1908, with international tensions building in Europe leading toward the first world war, and with the coming of motion pictures, the many wild west shows (1870-1920), which had been all the rage, were now losing their luster… so Laura and her son Eugene eventually returned home to the Rosebud and Pine Ridge reservations in South Dakota.